I’ll tell you a scary story.

-This is a diary about the time, when we were still trainees in YNB, two years before our debut.
+This is a diary about the time when we were still trainees in YNB, two years before our debut.
 We were already living together in a dorm, which was small but cozy enough.
-I was in the room with Heejun and we slept on bunk beds.
+I was sharing the room with Heejun and we slept on bunk beds.
 Youjin, Inseong and Seungjun shared another room.
 Because we decided everything mostly through rock-paper-scissors, today we ended up telling scary stories.
 Besides it, I bet with Seungjun who will tell a better story and, as you read, I won.
 Next was Heejun, but he still was nowhere to find.

 “Did he go to the bathroom?”
 I asked.

 “He went earlier,” Youjin said.
 “Isn’t he hiding under the bed?”

 I wanted to see under the bed, but stopped in the midway.

 “He surely isn’t there,” I said quickly and went to the wardrobe.